 Glucose and Sucrose

 Taurine is an organic compound found in human and animal tissue.
 It is a type of amino acid that is made naturally in the lower intestine of the human body.
-The acid works within the digestive system to stimulate energy and generate nerve impulses, impacting the cardiovascular system and central nervous system
+It is often included in energy products because of its ability to provide a quick energy boost.
+The amino acid works within the digestive system to stimulate energy and generate nerve impulses.
+This impacts the cardiovascular system and central nervous system.

-What are the Benefits of Red Bull?
+What are the Benefits of DRINKING Red Bull?